jaburns/static-repo/README.md

 # static-repo

-Converts all the source files in a GitHub repo in to code-highlighted html files, and builds a docker image to host a file browser for them.
+Converts all the source files in a git repo in to code-highlighted html files, and builds a docker image to host a file browser for them.

 ```